 What To Do in Tokyo With Kids

-With so many residents, Tokyo is also home to tens of thousands of children which means that there are plenty of kid-friendly parks, restaurants and attractions at nearly every corner.
+With so many residents, Tokyo is also home to tens of thousands of children which means that there are plenty of kid-friendly parks/theme parks, restaurants (with kid-friendly Hello Kitty flair), and attractions at nearly every corner.
 Some of our favorites include:

 - Fire Museum